SiL3NC3/PortableRegistrator/README.md

 AppTypes can be printed out from the existing configuration file, by simply giving a string to search for a AppType's name.

-Check "PortableRegistrator.exe /?" for more info.
+Check "PortableRegistratorCLI.exe /?" for more info.

 Have fun and enjoy.